mitranim/gow/readme.md

   * Tried, didn't work.
 * Consider intercepting interrupt in non-raw mode, similar to raw mode.
   * Forgot why, probably unnecessary.
+* Add a hotkey that parses subprocess output, looking for what looks like file paths with optional rows and columns, and opens the first, then the next, and so on.

 ## License